misslivirose/unity-camera-culling-demo/README.md

 # Unity Multiple Camera / Perspective Demo
-This demo is to show how to use multiple cameras and render textures to provide different perspectives into a scene.
+This demo shows how to use multiple cameras and render textures to provide different perspectives into a scene.